Ahad19931/Python-Projects/Application_PopulationWebMap/Readme.txt

 2. It will save a .html file in the same folder which can then be opened to see the map.

 Note:
-Following dependencies need to downloaded before running the code:
+Following dependencies need to be downloaded before running the code:
 	1) Folium
 	2) Pandas